maandree/redshift/README.md

 it with use the value `fallback-crtc-index`.

 ### Fake Windows GDI support using RandR
-If built with `--enable-fakegdi --enable-wingdi` it is possible to use the `wingdi` adjustment method without Windows.
+If built with `--enable-fakegdi` it is possible to use the `wingdi` adjustment method without Windows.
 If built with this options, when `wingdi` is used the Windows GDI calls will be translated to X RandR calls.
 This is intended for testing updates to the `gamma-w32gdi` without have to run Windows.

 ### Change in the -l and -m arguments
 `:` in the argument for the options `-l` and `-m`